kubernetes/website/docs/tasks/administer-cluster/pvc-protection.md

 As PVC Protection is an alpha feature it must be turned on:
 1. Admission controller must be started with the PVC Protection plugin.
-2. All kubelets must be started with the `PVCProtection` alpha features switched on.
+2. All Kubernetes components must be started with the `PVCProtection` alpha features switched on.

 {% endcapture %}